We get inquiries about installing a Euro 3.2l evo motor (S50B32) into various US BMW models. Below is a FAQ we hope might help.

 I keep hearing that these engines are from junkyards.
 How can I be sure of quality?

 The most important factor in purchasing a salvaged engine is to know your source.
-If you are not able to locate an engine locally, we would recommend FAB Direct in Gloucestershire, UK.

 How does the euro 3.2 differ from the US version?